blei139/CityscapesSemSegSanFranciscoLombard/README.md

 https://youtu.be/54X9Sa3pjEE

-On 11/16/17, 8 days of another round of training, the entropy loss has reduced from 0.6 to 0.433.
+On 11/16/17, after 8 days of another round of training, the entropy loss has reduced from 0.6 to 0.433.
 From the augmented images that I generated, the road classification shows improvements.
 I will generated more videos to see the results tonight.